lanl-aea/waves/docs/tutorial_01_geometry.rst

 file whose name is constructed using the ``journal_file`` variable.
-The ``journal_file`` variable exists solely to minimize hard-coded duplication of the string ``'rectangle_geometry'``. ``journal_options`` allows for parameters to be passed as command line arguments to the journal file.
-Using the journal file's command line interface with the ``journal_options`` string will be discussed in :ref:`tutorial_parameter_substitution`.
+The ``journal_file`` variable exists solely to minimize hard-coded duplication of the string ``'rectangle_geometry'``. ``journal_options`` allows for parameters to be passed as command-line arguments to the journal file.
+Using the journal file's command-line interface with the ``journal_options`` string will be discussed in :ref:`tutorial_parameter_substitution`.